Oracle third-party support is:

 Is Third-Party Support Legal?

 Yes – it is legal for Oracle customers to use third-party support as long as they adhere to their license agreements.
-Oracle’s standard license terms allow customers to seek support from outside firms, provided that they do not violate any intellectual property rights.
+Oracle’s standard license terms permit customers to seek support from outside firms, provided that they do not infringe upon any intellectual property rights.

-This means as a customer, you have the right to maintain your Oracle systems with an external support provider performing the same kinds of maintenance tasks you could do in-house.
+As a customer, you have the right to maintain your Oracle systems with an external support provider performing the same maintenance tasks you could do in-house.

 However, there are important legal boundaries.
 The support provider must only use software and materials that the customer is entitled to under their license.
 Past cases have highlighted what is not allowed.

-The outcome was a mixed verdict: Rimini Street was found to have infringed Oracle’s copyrights and paid damages, but crucially, the court also confirmed that third-party support is legal if conducted within the bounds of the license rights.
+The outcome was a mixed verdict: Rimini Street was found to have infringed Oracle’s copyrights and paid damages; however, crucially, the court also confirmed that third-party support is legal if conducted within the bounds of the license rights.

 Switching from Oracle’s support to a third-party provider requires planning and due diligence.